jmanthony3/Archimedes/docs/class/engr-839-001-mechanical-metallurgy.md

     5. Orowan hardening: twin boundaries block slip and glide.
     6. Simply use the table values: $\sigma_{y} \approx 806 MPa$, $\sigma_{y, twin} \approx 1763 MPa$.
     7. $\tau \approx 597.2 MPa$.
 Only getting the number really mattered and showed tracking of units.
-    8. As long as processed was followed (if wrong number from previous problem), then all was fine; however, Hall-Petch stress was the resolved shear stress: did not need to bring in dislocation density or anything like that.
+    8. As long as processed was followed (if wrong number from previous problem), then all was fine; however, Hall-Petch stress was the resolved #shear-stress: did not need to bring in dislocation density or anything like that.
     Bonus. <100>, <110>, <111> and 4 slip systems at <110>.

     The overall average was $\sim 92$.

 ## [Martensitic Transformation](engr-839-001-mechanical-metallurgy/martensitic-transformation.md)